 In August 1954, the Illinois American Legion Convention adopted a resolution whereby recognition was given to the Knights of Columbus as having initiated, sponsored and brought about the amendment to the Pledge of Allegiance; and on October 6, 1954, the National Executive Committee of the American Legion gave its approval to that resolution.

 The Liberty Bell, Let Freedom Ring.
-In 1976 during our nations bicentennial celebration, the Liberty Bell was moved from Independence Hall in Philadelphia to its knew home at the pavilion located on Market Street between 5th and 6th streets.
+In 1976 during our nations bicentennial celebration, the Liberty Bell was moved from Independence Hall in Philadelphia to a pavilion previously located on Market Street between 5th and 6th streets.
 The Fourth Degree Assemblies donated the oak flooring for that pavilion from the Delaware Valley.
 A plaque was placed inside the pavilion that states, "The oak floor is presented to the people of the United States by the First Pennsylvania District - Calvert Province Fourth Degree Knights of Columbus May 16, 1976".

-The Liberty Bell will be moving to a new location in the future and the pavilion will be demolished.
+Later the Liberty Bell moved to a new location.
 The plaque is a part of the buildings history and the National Park Service intends to retain it as part of its archives.
-The Superintendent of the United States Department of the Interior - National Park Service noted in her letter to Former Vice Supreme Master, William M. Harper, dated April 14,1999.
+The Superintendent of the United States Department of the Interior - National Park Service noted in her letter to Former Vice Supreme Master, William M. Harper, dated April 14, 1999.
 "The National Park Service is grateful to the Knights of Columbus for its generosity and public spirit.
 Your donation made it possible for millions of visitors to see the Liberty Bell in a fitting context".